Otago University AFC

-Otago University AFC is a semi-professional association football club in Dunedin, New Zealand.
-The Men's First team competes in the Southern League after coming 3rd in the 2021 ODT FootballSouth Premier League.
-The Women's First and Second Teams both compete in the Women's Southern Premiership.
+Otago University AFC is an amateur association football club in Dunedin, New Zealand.
+The men's first team competes in the Southern Premier League and has previously competed in the Southern League.
+The Women's First Team competes in the Women's South Island League.

+History

-The club is affiliated with the University of Otago in Dunedin, New Zealand; it is one of the oldest clubs associated with the University of Otago, established in 1939.
+The club is affiliated with the Otago University Students' Association, and not directly affiliated to the University of Otago in Dunedin, New Zealand; it is one of the oldest clubs associated with the University of Otago, established in 1939.
 They are based at Logan Park in an area immediately beside the university campus, and play their home fixtures at the nearby Caledonian Ground.
 The men's first team also participates in the Chatham Cup, New Zealand's premier knockout tournament.
-As a member of Football South, the club was also affiliated with Southern United of the ASB Premiership.
+The Women's First team competes in the Kate Sheppard Cup.
+As a member of Southern Football, the club was also affiliated with Southern United of the New Zealand Football Championship.